garimaverma449/Git-Practice/README.md

 # ***Git Commands*** <img src=Git.png alt="Git" width=70> <img src=gitlogo.png alt="GitHub" width=70>

-## GIT URL's
-1. Git:

 ## **Some another Git Commands**
 1. *pwd*   It is used to print the present working directory.
 2. *cd [folder-name]* It stands for Change Directory.
 It is used to move into the folder named.
 3. *cd ..*  It is used to move one folder back.
 4. *cd* It is used to move to the initial path or at the start of the terminal.
 5. *ls*  It is used list all the files and folders in the working directory.
 6. *ls -a*   It is used list all the files and folders in the working directory including the hidden folder too.
 7. *ls --list*   It is used list all the files and folders in the working directory.
+8. *git clean -fd* It is used to remove untracked files and directories.
+9. *git clean -fx* It is used to remove tracked and untracked files.

 ## **Git Log**
 The git log command shows all the commits made in a repository.
 You can see the hash ofe each commits, the message associated with and more metadata.
 OR we can say this command is used for displaying the history of a repository.

-_Usage:_
+_Usage_

 * To see the history of all the commits done.
 ```bash